Irish whiskey: Process

 Irish whiskey has a smoother finish as opposed to the smoky, earthy overtones common to Scotch whisky, which come largely from drying the malted barley using peat smoke.
 Peat is rarely used in the malting process outside of Scotland.
 There are notable exceptions to these rules in both countries.
 Examples include Connemara peated Irish malt whiskey from the Cooley Distillery in Cooley, County Louth; Pearse Whiskey from Pearse Lyons Distillery in Dublin; and Dunville's peated from Echlinville Distillery.
+Though not a legal requirement, Irish whiskies are commonly triple distilled.
+This third distillation heightens lighter, aromatic flavours while removing astringent elements for a smoother spirit.

 Regulations and labelling

 Legal definition

 Irish whiskey is a protected European Geographical Indication (GI) under Regulation (EC) No 110/2008.
 As of 29 January 2016, production, labelling and marketing of Irish whiskey must be verified by the Irish revenue authorities as conforming with the Department of Agriculture's 2014 technical file for Irish whiskey.

 Key requirements include specifications that Irish whiskey must: